arrwhidev/web-docs/README.md

 ## TODO
  * Some kind of persistence to enable document switching.
 At the moment when the server stops the document is lost.
- * Each text change only sends the line that changed.
-New clients don't get the whole document, need to figure this out.